 A school marshal may not issue a traffic citation for a violation of Transportation Code Chapter 521 or Transportation Code Title 7, Subtitle C. Code of Criminal Procedure 2.127(b)

 Possession and Use of Handgun

-A school marshal appointed by the governing board of a public junior college may carry or possess a handgun on the physical premises of a public junior college campus, but only:
+A school marshal appointed by the governing board of a public junior college may carry a concealed handgun or possess a handgun on the physical premises of a public junior college campus, but only:

 - In the manner provided by written regulations adopted by the governing board; and

 - At a specific public junior college campus as specified by the governing board.

 A school marshal may use a handgun the school marshal is authorized to carry or possess under Education Code 51.220 only under circumstances that would justify the use of deadly force under Penal Code 9.32 or 9.33.
 Education Code 51.220(f)

 A public junior college employee's status as a school marshal becomes inactive on: